Benazir Bhutto: Family

 Bhutto was the oldest of four children.
 Of these, her younger sister Sanam, or "Sunny", remained close to her throughout her life.

-On returning to Pakistan in 1987, Bhutto's mother arranged for her marriage to the businessman Asif Ali Zardari.
+On returning to Pakistan in 1988, Bhutto's mother arranged for her marriage to the businessman Asif Ali Zardari.
 Many of her friends were surprised that Bhutto acquiesced to Islamic tradition given her liberal attitudes, however, she later related that she "felt obligations to my family and my religion" to go through with it and that her high public profile made it difficult for her to find a husband through other means.
 She consistently presented an image of respect and loyalty for her husband, throughout the many accusations and periods of imprisonment he faced.
 Allen commented that it would probably never be known how happy the couple's marriage was, for Bhutto "always projected support and loyalty for her unpopular mate".

 In the final years of Bhutto's life, she and her husband lived apart.
 According to Allen, she would have been aware that a divorce or a public separation would have resulted in the end of her political career in Pakistan due to social stigma around the subject.
 In a 2007 interview, Bhutto said that she and her husband were living apart because of his medical requirements, adding that she visited him every month in New York.
 Regarding the rumors of separation, in 2008 Bhutto's friend Victoria Schofield said that the marriage should not be judged by ordinary standards.
 According to Schofield, after Zardari's return from prison, the Bhuttos' marriage was going through a process of "readjustment".
 In 2018, Bhutto's friend Ron Suskind described the marriage as "probably not all bad", although added that Bhutto did not consider her husband to be an equal partner in the marriage.

-The couple had three children: a son, Bilawal, was born in September 1988, while she was campaigning for that year's election.
-She also had two daughters, Bakhtawar (born on 25 January 1990) and Aseefa (born on 3 February 1993).
+The couple had three children: a son, Bilawal, was born on 21 September 1988, while she was campaigning for that year's election.
+She also had two daughters, Bakhtawar Bhutto (born 25 January 1990) and Aseefa (born 3 February 1993).
 When she gave birth to Bakhtawar, she became the first elected head of government to give birth while in office.
 Bhutto was devoted to her father and husband.
 In later life, she increasingly came to see success through the prism of her family.